Acupuncture Benefits Explained: From Stress Relief to Better Sleep [Expert Guide]

 Ear acupuncture addresses addiction and anxiety disorders

-Auricular acupuncture, particularly the National Acupuncture Detoxification Association (NADA) protocol, stimulates specific points on the outer ear.
-The technique has been implemented in over 700 treatment facilities across 30 countries.
+Auricular acupuncture, especially the NADA protocol (National Acupuncture Detoxification Association), focuses on a few specific points on the outer ear.
+It's used in over 700 treatment facilities across 30 countries — that's how widely it's been adopted.

 Electroacupuncture combines needles with electrical stimulation

-Clinical applications include knee osteoarthritis, digestive disorders, Parkinson’s disease, inflammation, and frozen shoulder.
-A 2021 clinical trial documented improvements in physical function, quality of life measures, and reduced pain medication dependence.
+We use electroacupuncture for things like knee osteoarthritis, digestive issues, Parkinson's symptoms, persistent inflammation, and frozen shoulder.
+A 2021 clinical trial showed real improvements in physical function and quality of life, along with patients needing less pain medication.

 Candidate Patients for Acupuncture Treatment